fsbcg-ubt/docker-bookdown/CONTRIBUTING.md

 - Fork from `main` branch
 - Follow Dockerfile and documentation style guidelines
 - Update documentation for functionality changes
-- Pass all tests locally
+- Build successfully with `make build`
 - Use conventional commit messages

 ### What happens next